CogentRoleplayCommunity/FogentRoleplay/Adventures/LostTunnelsOfTundelver.md

 **Treasure**

 The waterproof satchel concealed in the cistern contains a potion of healing, a potion of invisibility, 50 gp, and a clean set of ordinary travel clothing.
-This is a getaway kit that Iarno keeps in the cellar for emergencies.
+This is a getaway kit that Sylas keeps in the cellar for emergencies.

 ### 2. Barracks